 (2) Where a person fails to return taxi plates in accordance with subsection (1) an authorised officer may require that person to deliver the plates to him or her for return to the Director General and where a person fails to do so, or where the person cannot be found, an authorised officer may seize the plates and return them to the Director General.

 [Section 25 amended by No. 72 of 2003 s.
-14 and 18.]
+14 and 18; No. 4 of 2006 s.
+5(3).]

 Division 2 — Registration of providers of taxi dispatch services